John Burke (North Dakota politician): Career

 At the 1912 Democratic National Convention in Baltimore, Burke enthusiastically supported the candidacy of Woodrow Wilson.
 Burke swung all of North Dakota's votes to Wilson on the first ballot.
 William Jennings Bryan, himself a supporter of Wilson and also a good friend of Burke's, wanted Burke to run for vice president.
 Burke demurred, however, due to a promise he had given Indiana delegates for their votes.
 As a result, Thomas R. Marshall of Indiana was chosen instead for the vice presidency.
-Burke was named United States Treasurer following Wilson’s election victory in November 1912.
+Burke was named United States Treasurer following Wilson's election victory in November 1912.
 From 1913 to 1921, Burke was Treasurer of the United States under President Woodrow Wilson before he resigned two months prior to Wilson's leaving office to start a brokerage firm on Wall Street.
 During his term as treasurer, Burke ran unsuccessfully for the United States Senate in 1916.

 Following his resignation from the treasury, Burke founded the Kardos & Burke brokerage firm with businessman Louis Montgomery Kardos Jr. on Wall Street.
 In 1924, the firm was made defunct after Kardos was found guilty of criminally defrauding investors in a bucket shop scheme.
 Burke was later exonerated of any association with the crimes, with his only personal investment being the loan which founded the firm.
 To please investigators, Burke sold all of his property and gave up a large amount of his wealth before moving back to Fargo, North Dakota.

-He later served as a justice of the North Dakota Supreme Court, a position he had always desired, from 1924-1937.
-During this time he served as chief justice twice, from 1929-1931, and 1935-1937.
+He later served as a justice of the North Dakota Supreme Court, a position he had always desired, from 1924 to 1937.
+During this time he served as chief justice twice, from 1929 to 1931, and from 1935 to 1937.